trevordbunch/cis411_lab0_req/labreports/LAB_ArturD0nnelly.md

 - U.1 The user must regester using messiah student account.(Mason Leaver)
 - U.2 The user must select the option from the manu.
 (Mason Leaver)
 - U.3 The user must provide delivery location within Messiah University perimiter/oakwoodhills.
 (Mason Leaver)
+- U.4 The user must provide a payment method, like dining dalors or banck card.
+(Mason Leaver)

 ### Functional Requirements
+- F.1 The system must provide estimated delivery time.
+(Mason Leaver)
+- F.2 The system must send the notification of whether or not the order was placed.
+(Alec Chappell)
+- F.3 System must provide the option of editing the order within one minute of the submission.
+(Alec Chappell)
+- F.4 The system should provide notifications for any order complications.
+(Alec Chappell)
+- F.5 The system must provide delivery methods.
+(Mason Leaver)

 ### Non-Functional Requirements
+- NF.1 The system must not have to much information on the single page.
+(Mason Leaver)
+- NF.2 The conformation of the order must me within 10 seconds after the submission.
+(Alec Chappell)
+- NF.3 The system must send the thank you node for placing the order.
+(Alec Chappell)
+- NF.4 The system must remove the item from the manu if the item is not awaileble.
+(Mason Leaver)

 ### System Requirements